What Type of Floors Can Epoxy Coating Be Applied To?

 The first step in this process is to carefully remove and properly dispose of any loose tiles.
 You will want to use a thickened epoxy to make sure that the floor levels out and can withstand abrasion and puncturing so the VAT cannot be damaged and release particulates.

-If you are planning on installing an epoxy system over VAT it is absolutely imperative you get a resinous flooring expert.
+If you are planning on installing an epoxy system over VAT it is absolutely imperative you get an epoxy flooring contractor.